Svedrin/mqtt-pushgateway/README.md

-# mqtt-exporter

-## Prometheus Exporter for metrics received via MQTT
+# Prometheus Exporter for metrics received via MQTT

-This exporter works pretty much like the push gateway: You let it listen to some interesting MQTT topics, it collects data into metrics and waits to be scraped by Prometheus.
+This exporter provides a push gateway for MQTT: You let it listen to some interesting MQTT topics, it collects data into metrics and waits to be scraped by Prometheus.